Welcome to the Human Capital Research Portal!

 SIGN UP to receive updates on human capital and labour trends and developments in Africa!* Required

-The Human Capital and Labour Research Portal delivers the latest human capital and labour trends and developments in African countries.
-In addition it provides the user with a better understanding and knowledge of the context of human capital and labour in terms of:
+The Human Capital and Labour Research Platform offers data and analysis of the latest human capital and labour trends and developments in African countries.
+It provides users with a better understanding of:

 - Skills shortages